twvd/snow/docs/src/manual/media/harddrives.md

 'volume images', which is an image of only a single HFS volume/partition.
 Volume images are not compatible with Snow because they contain insufficient data for the Mac to boot.
-If you want to convert a volume image to a device image you can use in Snow, see [Converting volume images using Disk Jockey](../../guides/dj_volume.md).
+If you want to convert a volume image to a device image you can use in Snow, see [Converting volume images](../../guides/volume.md).

 To mount an existing image file, use the 'Load disk image...' menu action to browse for a disk image.
 Note that an image file must be a multiple of